 Hudson, New York.
-2021
+2024

 STATUS: construction

 A simple ‘L’ in custom corrugated aluminum forms a south-facing green courtyard.
 The 1700 square-foot house proposed on a vacant lot completes the fine urban fabric of Hudson, New York.
-The all-wooden interior of this environment receives natural light from all orientations and features a state-of-the-art geothermal heating and cooling system.
+The all-wooden interior of this environment receives natural light from all orientations and features a state-of-the-art geothermal heating and cooling system–the first in Hudson.
 It serves as a live-work for the renowned modern furniture gallerists Mark McDonald and Dwayne Resnick.
 The house will accommodate some of their twentieth century design collection including a 1910 Frank Lloyd Wright fixture and furniture by Rudolph Schindler.

 – geothermal heating and cooling